Google Analytics 4 Lead Image

 Google has provided a useful list of grouping definitions for classifying your traffic.

-Reviewing and updating tracking URL parameters in GA4.
+Review and update tracking URL parameters resized

 Create custom dashboard(s)